trailofbits/sinter/README.md

 The first open-source macOS solution for allowing/denying processes was [Google's Santa](https://github.com/google/santa).
 We at Trail of Bits are fans of Santa, and [have contributed to its codebase in the past](https://github.com/google/santa/pulls?q=is%3Apr+is%3Aclosed+author%3Aalessandrogario).
 However, being developed at Google, it primarily serves Google's needs.
 The best available configuration and management server ("sync server") for Santa [is tightly integrated with Google Cloud Platform](https://github.com/google/upvote), which not everyone uses.

 We often wondered if we could implement a simpler design from scratch, in strictly user-mode, with a modern programming language that avoids the potential for memory-corruption security vulnerabilities.
 We wanted it to be cloud-vendor-neutral with regard to its management servers.
-And we think an endpoint agent of this kind could do much more than just allowing and denying process events.
-So we began to develop Sinter.<sup>[1](#nameFootnote)</sup>
+We think an endpoint agent of this kind could serve much greater purpose than simply allowing and denying process events, so we set out to develop Sinter.<sup>[1](#nameFootnote)</sup>

 ## Features <a name = "features"></a>

 Sinter uses the user-mode EndpointSecurity API to subscribe to and receive authorization callbacks from the macOS kernel, for a set of security-relevant event types.
-The current version of Sinter supports allowing/blocking process executions; future versions will support other kinds of events like file event, socket event, and kernel event.
+The current version of Sinter supports allowing/denying process executions; future versions will support other types of events such as file event, socket event, and kernel event.

+Current features:

 - Process execution allow-listing and deny-listing
   - by code directory hash (aka "CD hash")
 - MONITOR mode: track (but allow) process execution events and record them to a structured-format log file
 - Sync server support (currently compatible with the Moroz sync-server for Santa clients)
-- Blocking configured with a JSON-based database provided either locally or by sync-server
+- Deny-rules configured with a JSON-based database provided either locally or by sync-server
 - Structured logging to the local filesystem

 Planned upcoming features:

-- Additional process execution blocking rules
+- Additional process execution deny rules
   - by executable file path
   - by certificate Team ID